Household Organization In 4 Easy Steps

 - Stack stored items in similar-size boxes to maximize space.

-- Label each storage container.
+- Label storage containers.

 Make these strategies a part of your life to control clutter in the future: